sijiazhao/how-to-staircase/README.md

 [Start your first thresholding test online here!](https://run.pavlovia.org/sijiazhao/threshold_demo) This is just a demo described in our paper and no data is saved.

+The demo was developed in PsychoPy and with some additional in-house code included here.

 # How to use this
 You need some basic knowledge of JavaScript to understand and use the code.